Swimrun Paddles -

 CONCLUSION; Flat paddles are NOT optimal for fluid resistance and therefore generating force.

-OUTLINE (PLAN VIEW).
+OUTLINE SHAPE (PLAN VIEW).

 You may have noticed that ship's propellers have rounded edges and outlines, without sharp edges or corners.
 The reason for this is that sharp edges or corners can induce tip vortex cavitation, where the forces generated at the sharp edge cause the formation of vapour-filled cavities (bubbles).
 Once cavities form, there is a loss of force on the surface.
 This means less propulsion!